Culture

-Culture (/ˈkʌltʃər/ KUL-chər) is a concept that encompasses the social behavior, institutions, and norms found in human societies, as well as the knowledge, beliefs, arts, laws, customs, capabilities, attitudes, and habits of the individuals in these groups.
+Culture (/ˈkʌltʃər/ KUL-chər or /ˈkʊltʃər/ KUUL-chər) is a concept that encompasses the social behavior, institutions, and norms found in human societies, as well as the knowledge, beliefs, arts, laws, customs, capabilities, attitudes, and habits of the individuals in these groups.
 Culture often originates from or is attributed to a specific region or location.

 Humans acquire culture through the learning processes of enculturation and socialization, which is shown by the diversity of cultures across societies.
 A cultural norm codifies acceptable conduct in society; it serves as a guideline for behavior, dress, language, and demeanor in a situation, which serves as a template for expectations in a social group.
-Accepting only a monoculture in a social group can bear risks, just as a single species can wither in the face of environmental change, for lack of functional responses to the change.
-Thus in military culture, valor is counted as a typical behavior for an individual, and duty, honor, and loyalty to the social group are counted as virtues or functional responses in the continuum of conflict.
+Accepting only a monoculture in a social group can bear risks, just as a single species can wither in the face of environmental change, for lack of functional responses to such change.
+Thus in military culture, valor is counted as a typical behavior for an individual, and duty, honor, and loyalty to the social group are regarded as virtues or functional responses in the continuum of conflict.
 In religion, analogous attributes can be identified in a social group.

 Cultural change, or repositioning, is the reconstruction of a cultural concept of a society.
 Cultures are internally affected by both forces encouraging change and forces resisting change.
 Cultures are externally affected via contact between societies.

-Organizations like UNESCO attempt to preserve culture and cultural heritage.
+Organizations such as UNESCO attempt to preserve culture and cultural heritage.

 Description

-Pygmy music has been polyphonic well before their discovery by non-African explorers of the Baka, Aka, Efe, and other foragers of the Central African forests, in the 1200s, which is at least 200 years before polyphony developed in Europe.
-Note the multiple lines of singers and dancers.
-The motifs are independent, with theme and variation interweaving.
-This type of music is thought to be the first expression of polyphony in world music.
+Pygmy music is thought to be the first expression of polyphony in world music, being recorded at least 200 years before the concept emerged in Europe.

 Culture is considered a central concept in anthropology, encompassing the range of phenomena that are transmitted through social learning in human societies.
 Cultural universals are found in all human societies.
 These include expressive forms like art, music, dance, ritual, religion, and technologies like tool usage, cooking, shelter, and clothing.
 The concept of material culture covers the physical expressions of culture, such as technology, architecture and art, whereas the immaterial aspects of culture such as principles of social organization (including practices of political organization and social institutions), mythology, philosophy, literature (both written and oral), and science comprise the intangible cultural heritage of a society.